 Why So Many Side Effects from Geodon and Similar Drugs?

 An intriguing question, that many researchers have delved into.
-Histamine receptors are found in the heart, the liver, the gut, and throughout the body where histamine functions in many vital body functions.
-Likewise, dopamine receptors and the neurotransmitter dopamine are found in the kidneys, in blood vessels where dopamine acts as a vasodilator, and throughout the entirety of the immune system, where dopamine acts as a dampener of inflammation in every part of the body.
-In fact, these three neurotransmitters, serotonin, histamine, and dopamine, have thousands of vital functions in the human body, coordinating, regulating, and optimizing healthy function throughout.
+Histamine receptors are found in the heart, the liver, the gut, and throughout the body where histamine functions in many vital body functions.32 Likewise, dopamine receptors and the neurotransmitter dopamine are found in the kidneys, in blood vessels where dopamine acts as a vasodilator, and throughout the entirety of the immune system, where dopamine acts as a dampener of inflammation in every part of the body.9,33 In fact, these three neurotransmitters, serotonin, histamine, and dopamine, have thousands of vital functions in the human body, coordinating, regulating, and optimizing healthy function throughout.

 Is it any wonder then, that a drug such a Geodon, a drug that aggressively manipulates natural hormones and neurotransmitters, can have such a long list of side effects that can lead to distress or injury in virtually every organ and system of the body?
 And just as these changes are evident while taking antipsychotic medication, during the process of Geodon tapering these factors also play an important role.
 Supporting and boosting normalized neurochemical function is of prime importance.

-Understanding the Role of Nutrition in Recovery and Stable Wellness
+Understanding the Role of Nutrition in Geodon Titration

 There is a growing body of research that has found nutrition also can play a powerful and significant supporting role in the treatment and management of symptoms of schizophrenia, the mania associated with bipolar conditions, and many other physical and mental symptomologies, especially those that have been somewhat carelessly relegated to drugging as a first-line and too-often sole treatment model.5

-Antipsychotic medications can alter the body and its neurochemistry in many ways, probably more than is entirely understood at this time.
+Antipsychotic medications can alter the body and its neurochemistry in many ways, probably far more than is entirely understood at this time.
 The body has an amazing bio-capability to adapt itself to the presence of toxins and injurious substances.
 For example, toxins tend to be stored safely away in fatty areas, as a protective measure.
-Another example is that the body will build many new dopamine receptors where the existing ones are blocked (made inactive) by the presence of drugs such as Geodon.
+Another example is that the body will build many new dopamine receptors where the existing ones are blocked (made inactive) by the presence of dopaminergic drugs such as Geodon.
 These are the types of adaptations that the body engineers when a person takes a drug continuously over a period of time.
 These same readaptations need to occur in the other direction when weaning Geodon, and it can be quite a slow journey back.

 To suddenly withdraw the drug that the body has now adapted itself to in probably thousands of ways, can be disastrous, even life-threatening.
 Enough time must be allowed for the body to return to a drug-free state without shock, and micro-adjustments are necessary to make the transition a smooth one.